stadium-software/validations-cheatsheet/README.md

 Ths readme applies to Stadium versions 6.12+

 # Required / Not Required
-To mark a field as required, check the "Required" checkbox
+To mark a field as required, check the "Required" checkbox and enter a validation message

 ![](images/PropertiesPanel-Required.png)